 Motorcycle Riding in California

-California is a beautiful state with an incredible climate year round.
-It’s also home to the greatest number of licensed motorcycle riders in the United States.
+California is a beautiful state with an incredible climate year-round.
+It’s also home to the greatest number of licensed motorcycle riders, and Motorcycle Accident in the United States.
 California has no shortage of incredible motorcycle rides with scenic roads and sweeping curves that attract riders from all over the world.
-For these reasons and the sheer number of motorists on the road, we handle more motorcycle accident cases than any other firm.

 California is a unique state for motorcyclists due to its lane splitting law.
 Lane splitting refers to the practice of riding a motorcycle between lanes of traffic, in order for the motorcyclist to pass slower-moving traffic.
-Although technically legal in California, it may be risky for motorcyclists.
-New legislation has been introduced to regulate more closely how lane splitting is done.
-As a general rule, the standard recommendation is go no more than 10 MPH than adjacent traffic in order to be safe.
+Although legal in California, it may be risky for motorcyclists.
+As a rule, the standard recommendation is riding no more than 10 MPH than adjacent traffic to be safe.